Victoria on Vancouver Island, parallel with the Canadian-USA border

 Ross Fountain, installed in 1964

-And since 1977, on Saturday nights after the concert, visitors hold their breath for the spectacular Fireworks show.
+And since 1977, on Saturday nights after the concert, visitors wait for the spectacular Fireworks show.
 The Gardens staff say visitors are unlikely to see another amazing fireworks show like this anywhere else in North America!!

 Personally speaking, I have only visited in summer, as part of a family reunion.
 But apparently in the autumn, the Japanese garden becomes the main attraction as its red, russet and golden maples join with dozens of varieties of chrysanthemums to create an amazing range of autumn colours.
 Each weekend in October and November, visitors are invited to tour some of Butchart’s 26 greenhouses, which are filled to the brim with Poinsettias and other holiday delights.

-For a broader view of Vancouver Island, especially for its wild spaces and easy access to nature, read the blog Heather On Her Travels.
+For a broader view of Vancouver Island, its wild spaces and easy access to nature, read Heather On Her Travels.